divnix/std/cells/std/lib/writeShellEntrypoint.md

 ```
 /bin/entrypoint # always present
+/bin/runtime    # always present, drops into the runtime environment
 /bin/debug      # always present, drops into the debugging environment
 /bin/live       # if livenessProbe was set
 /bin/ready      # if readinessProbe was set